Temps and termites are on the rise. Schedule your free inspection today.

 Rats are social creatures.
 They like to be with other rats and tend to form very tight family bonds.
 Inevitably, a hierarchy develops in rat populations, consisting of one dominant rat and several subordinates.
 Although this is typically found amongst male rats, female rats display hierarchies as well.

-Rat populations can be found in rural, suburban and urban areas, especially if there’s a water source nearby.
+Rat populations can be found in rural, suburban, and urban areas, especially if there’s a water source nearby.
 Rats need a water source in order to survive.
 They are excellent swimmers and can tread water for up to three days, holding their breath for a long time.
 This is how rats can survive being flushed down toilets or come back up through them to access your home.

 Rats are outstanding climbers and will climb trees and get into your home via the roof.
-They have great memories, so once they map out a room they will remember all of the routes for a long time.
+They have great memories, so once they map out a room, they will remember all of the routes for a long time.
 However, rats do have poor eyesight, so they have to use their whiskers to get around.
 They use their tails for balancing purposes and to regulate their body temperatures.
 They can also communicate with other rats via their tails.

 What do rats eat?